crypt0summer/System-Design/1_MainTheories/1_1_BasicTheories/5_Communication_Protocols.md

 ## 5-1.
 HTTP and REST, API
 ### HTTP
 HTTP is generally designed to be simple and human-readable, even with the added complexity introduced in HTTP/2 by encapsulating HTTP messages into frames.
-A connection is controlled at the transport layer, and therefore fundamentally out of scope for HTTP.
-HTTP doesn't require the underlying transport protocol to be connection-based; it only requires it to be reliable, or not lose messages (at minimum, presenting an error in such cases).
-Among the two most common transport protocols on the Internet, TCP is reliable and UDP isn't.
 HTTP therefore relies on the TCP standard, which is connection-based.

   + General-purpose protocol for web communication.
   + JSON parsing can be slower compared to Protobuf.